What is Azithromycin?

 How do I take Azithromycin?

-For the treatment of Chlamydia, TWO tablets of Azithromycin 500mg should be taken as a single dose on day one followed by 500mg daily for the next TWO days.
-Therefore a total of FOUR tablets of 500mg will be required to complete the course.
+How much azithromycin is needed to cure chlamydia?
+For the treatment of Chlamydia, TWO tablets of Azithromycin 500mg tablets should be taken as a single dose on day one followed by 500mg daily for the next TWO days.
+Therefore a total of FOUR tablets of 500mg will be required to complete this longer course.

 Please note: this is a new dose for this medication in line with the updated national guidance for the treatment of Chlamydia.